Dr Susan Baxter

 Each of these factors has been associated with a phenomenon known as binge eating or compulsive eating, in other words comsuming food beyond the needs of hunger and achieving satiety.
 The compulsive eating described in this article focuses on short-term binges surrounding restriction for dieting; it is not intended to address more serious eating disorders or help diagnose such disorders.

 If you or someone you know is suffering from such concerns please seek professional help.
-For resources and help on eating disorders, go to www.feast-ed.org, or phone the hotlines http://www.ed.org.nz/ or 0800 2 EDANZ.
-And then there’s http://www.aroundthedinnertable.org offers a 24 hour on-line forum for practical ideas, help and support.)
+For resources and help on eating disorders, go to Feast Ed, or phone the hotlines on this website or 0800 2 EDANZ.
+And then there’s this website that offers a 24 hour on-line forum for practical ideas, help and support.)

 Scientific evidence from the USA on people following clean eating has shown a small but statistically significant association with binge eating.
 Binge eating is not just harmful to a person’s weight management intentions, but can also have ‘knock-on’ effects that can harm a person psychologically.
 These include increased anxiety to make up for the ‘unhealthy eating’ during bingeing, and physiological effects on hunger and satiety hormones, both of which can lead to another binge episode.